Steve Harris (musician): British Lion

-Musical style
+Artistry

 Technique

-Harris is often considered among the best and most influential heavy metal bassists.
-He is most known for his "galloping" playing style: usually an eighth note followed by two sixteenth notes at fast tempo (e.g., "The Trooper" and "Run to the Hills") or eighth note triplets, which he plays with two fingers, rather than using a plectrum.
+Harris had been named among the best and most influential heavy metal bassists.
+He has a "galloping" playing style: usually an eighth note followed by two sixteenth notes at fast tempo (e.g., "The Trooper" and "Run to the Hills") or eighth note triplets, which he plays with two fingers, rather than using a plectrum.
 Before playing, Harris often chalks his fingers, to make these fast patterns easier to play, as shown on the bonus DVD for the A Matter of Life and Death album.
 Harris's playing is often unusually prominent in the mix on Iron Maiden's recordings; he generally uses a tone with a treble-heavy EQ and compression to accentuate the attack on the strings.
 Iron Maiden guitarist Janick Gers has commented that "Steve taught himself in a way that nobody can really copy it.
 People say it's like a lead guitar, but it's not.
 It gives the band a basis and it moves around quite a lot, but it's the tone that he has.
 Steve has a way of hearing things and a tone that isn't normally associated with a bass, it's more like a rhythm guitar."